Burhanverse/Holybear-Launcher-Module/README.md

 ABOUT :-

-Holybear launcher is a miui launcher mod based on t.me//kashi1v1 's miui launcher mod.
+Holybear launcher is a miui launcher mod based on https://t.me/kashis_cringey_stuffs miui launcher mod.
-I don't make or mod the apk the mod apk is made by t.me//HolyBearHome.
+I don't make or mod the apk the mod apk is made by https://t.me/HolyBearHome